 What is the best time for an Open House?

 The first thing to decide is what the best time and date is for hosting the open house.
 Sunday is the most common day, a legacy of the days when the real estate section of the Sunday newspaper drove most of the traffic.
 You’ll want it to be a time when you can attract the most potential buyers so stick with Sunday from 11-5pm, the most popular time slot.

 The only exception to the Sunday rule is if it falls near a national or religious holiday.
 If that happens; you should maybe consider either skipping the weekend or try a weeknight open house.
 After work hours on Tuesday and Wednesday from 6-7pm can work but know that weekday open houses can be hit and miss.

 Marketing and advertising

 If the building requires appointments to make sure this is mentioned in the advertising.
-A potential buyer may get in but a doorman can be difficult to work within this situation.
+A potential buyer may get in, but a doorman can be challenging to work within this situation.

-If you’ve decided to pull the trigger and, you or your broker will more than likely be hosting open houses on a regular basis until you have a contract signed.
+If you’ve decided to pull the trigger and, you or your broker will more than likely be hosting open houses regularly until you have a contract signed.
 Moreover, you’ll want to make sure your home is in top-notch shape and looking its best, so you stand out above the competition.

 Your broker can help you determine who your market is.
 If your apartment appears dated and isn’t appealing to the right age group, you’ll need to make a few changes to secure a sale.
 Knowing your buyer could mean losing grandma’s rocking chair or a few other tchotchkes temporarily, which brings me to number two.